-The Early Childhood program is an integral part of The Shlenker School’s ten-year program.
+The Early Childhood program is an integral part of The Shlenker School’s program.
 Our program uses a curriculum called The Creative Curriculum® in which we create a classroom environment that is appropriate to each child’s level of development.

 We believe that children learn best by doing.
 Through active involvement with their environment, children make sense of the world around them.
 The classroom is organized into interest areas, or learning centers, where children are encouraged to explore not only the learning materials, but also their relationships with peers and adults.
 The classroom teacher acts as a facilitator to the child’s learning, responding to the individual needs of each child.
 Activities focus on hands-on learning through interactive play and individualized instruction so that children are challenged, but not frustrated.